 Continuing to run your mower with a bad cut is not an option.
 It’s time to figure out what is causing your uneven cut.

-A Bad Boy lawn mower may cut uneven when the mower deck doesn’t sit level because of a low tire pressure, an unleveled deck or a damaged deck shell.
-An uneven cut can also be the result of worn, dull or bent mower blades; spindle housing damage; worn mower deck belt; or incorrect operation procedures.
+A Bad Boy lawn mower may cut uneven when the mower deck doesn’t sit level because of low tire pressure, an unleveled deck, or a damaged deck shell.
+An uneven cut can also be the result of worn, dull, or bent mower blades; spindle housing damage; a worn mower deck belt; or incorrect operating procedures.

 Before you begin working on your Bad Boy mower’s cutting problem you must take the following safety precautions: